qwerty59b/Google-Drive-Index-new/README.md

 * Beta Version is redesigned using Bootstrap from Alpha Version by [Parveen Bhadoo](https://twitter.com/ParveenBhadoo).
 * This Repo was imported from [yanzai](https://github.com/yanzai/goindex) and then modified for personal use.

+## Legal Disclaimer

+* Hash Hacker's or Bhadoo Cloud or Parveen Bhadoo doesn't own the websites created using this software.
+The Software is under MIT License and Free to use for everyone personally or commercially.
+If any site is found using the name in title as the project or related names, shouldn't be assumed to be associated with us.
+The Software provides full configuration to the user to update and change the names of title, contact information for the published website using this software.
+* As an open-source Software, it can be used by good and bad actors both, eg. the use of [YT-DL](https://youtube-dl.org), read full post [here](https://github.blog/2020-11-16-standing-up-for-developers-youtube-dl-is-back/).

 ## Sponsors

 <a href="https://www.browserstack.com"><img src="https://i.imgur.com/UMYceGo.png" alt="drawing" width="300" /></a>